-By end-2009, tea harvesting had re-commenced on a regular basis, re-planting, in-filling and planting of shade trees was undertaken in phases.
+By end-2009, tea harvesting had re-commenced on a regular basis, re-planting, in-filling and planting of shade trees were undertaken in phases.
 Initially, the leaf was sold to other factories for processing, while three factories were taken up for renovation.
 Currently, the Granby and Thengakal factories are fully operational, and all tea harvested in our seven Travancore estates is processed on-site between the two factories.
-The Nellikai factory is being completely modernised with the latest tea manufacturing machineries.
+The Nellikai factory is being completely modernized with the latest tea manufacturing machinery.

-The combined assets in the Nelliyampathy Hills and in the Central Travancore region makes Poabs Estates one of the large plantation companies in Kerala today.
+The combined assets in the Nelliyampathy Hills and in the Central Travancore region make Poabs Estates one of the large plantation companies in Kerala today.

 Poabs Estates has received several awards over the years for coffee in the Flavour of India – The Fine Cup competitions operated by the Coffee Board of India, and for organic orthodox, black and green tea at the Golden Leaf Awards operated by the United Planters Association of Southern India (UPASI).

-The citation stated that Poabs Organic/Biodynamic Estates "is an exemplary global model for sustainability.
-It is an example of holistic, self-sustainable, bio-diverse eco-system.
-Workers and their families' benefits from housing, education, dairy farms and medical care.
-Coffee is planted under a double canopy of shade with much of the original native trees intact."
+The citation stated that Poabs Organic/Biodynamic Estates “is an exemplary global model for sustainability.
+It is an example of a holistic, self-sustainable, bio-diverse eco-system.
+Workers and their families benefit from housing, education, dairy farms, and medical care.
+Coffee is planted under a double canopy of shade with much of the original native trees intact.”